Yesterday was Ralph Macchio’s birthday.

 I thought about the episode for days.
 I actually wrote it out into short-story form, so I could elaborate on the feelings of both parties.
 I wanted to live it.

-The message was, obviously, that being yourself, and admitting who you are, not changing yourself for your friends, is far superior to lying in order to save face.
+The message was, obviously, that being yourself, and admitting who you are, not changing yourself for other people, is superior to belonging to the crowd.
 This sliced through me like a laser.

-Especially, it must be admitted, because it was the boy doing this in that particular story.
-It was the boy who had to give the public persona up, and be fearless.
+This was especially true, it must be admitted, because it was the boy making these declarations, it was the boy who had the real struggle.
+It was the boy who had to give up his public persona, and be fearless.
 In my limited and very painful experience in junior high, boys traveled in packs, were aloof and cruel to me, and acted embarrassed when I asked them to dance.
 I was always in such a state of uncertainty and pain when it came to the boys I liked.
 (I know now that boys had their own brand of hard time during those years but that only came with perspective, and getting older.
 While I was in it, I had none of that.
 Boys were on another planet.
 A planet I so wanted to visit.
 But they didn’t want me there.
 It was very painful.)

 The thought that a boy my age could be interested in me the way Jeremy was interested in her, and that a boy could throw caution to the wind in front of his peers, was so attractive to me, so powerful, that I basically melted into a hot quivering puddle of longing and hope that lasted for months.
 It blew my mind.